um-dsp/MalEvol/README.md

 For potentially malicious artifacts it identifies, MalEvol leverages real-time detection results from [VirusTotal](https://www.virustotal.com/gui/) to score each artifact for maliciousness.
 In addition, MalEvol also automatically exracts IOCs from the given infection capture and searches for them in [APT reports](https://github.com/aptnotes/data) to correlate IOCs in the infection traffic under analysis and APT artifacts released over the years.

-MalEvol has the following najor analysis components which call gadgets:
+MalEvol has the following najor analysis components which we call gadgets:

 - Enticement source identification
 - Redirection Chain extraction